 An altitude loss of 1000′ put us at the lowest point in the basin.
 Then we went up 300′ through the light brush to Upper Wildcat Lake.
 Later I chatted with two hikers below the outlet as they existed.

-Soon, we reached the end of the trail.
-Then we continued to the north end of the lake.
-There a steep talus and wet heather slopes led us up to the 4640′ saddle.
-Along the way, three visible cairns showed that we were still on route.
+Soon, we reached the trail’s end and continued to the north edge of the lake.
+Through a steep talus and wet vegetation, we got to the 4640′ saddle shortly.
+En route were three cairns showing that we were still on track.

 See more trip photos here.